St James' Park

 Spectator Viewing areas

 Home supporters have 31 spaces for wheelchair users available to them, and these can be found on a raised platform and at pitchside, 3 elevated areas in the Main Stand (covered), 3 areas in Big Bank Stand (2 covered with waterproofs available for 1 uncovered area, area 5).
 Ask the nearest steward if a waterproof is required.
 3 spaces for wheelchair users can be found on a raised platform in front of a section allocated to away supporters, platform is elevated within the Main Stand, area 4 (Covered).
-This bay is designated for away supporters only and now has an away supporters seated section to one side/behind this bay.
+This bay is designated for away supporters only and has away supporters seated in the section to one side and behind the bay.
 Personal Assistants are seated within designated areas.

-The club has two wheelchairs available for hire on match days for those supporters who have a need the loan of a wheelchair.
+The club has a wheelchair available for hire on match days for those supporters who have a need to loan a wheelchair.
 There is no charge but a donation to Exeter City DSA would be welcomed.
 Supporters wishing to hire a wheelchair are advised to contact club reception for availability.